The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma

 \section{Numerical Results and Discussion}

-Before we proceed with the discussion, we need to establish the critical points (critical temperatures at different rapidities).
-At low temperatures and rapidities, $\mathrm{Q\Bar{Q}}$ is confined, an imaginary wall $r_w$.
+Before we proceed with the discussion, we need to obtain the critical points (critical temperatures at different rapidities).
+At low temperatures and rapidities, $\mathrm{Q\Bar{Q}}$ is confined, and an "imaginary wall" exists at $r = r_w$.
+The imaginary wall is solely determined by the background and characterizes the highest reachable point in the fifth dimension for string in the confinement phase, where the $L$ diverges.
+For the $\mathrm{Q\Bar{Q}}$, the imaginary wall naturally corresponds to the value of $r_0$ at which $L$ diverges, i.e., the maximum attainable value of $r_0$.
+For the QQq with large $L$, the maximum five-dimensional coordinate of the string is actually $r_0$, meaning the imaginary wall position $r_w$ corresponds to the maximum attainable value of $r_0$.
+However, since $r_0$ and $r_v$ are related and can be determined in terms of each other, we choose to define the position of the imaginary wall $r_w$ for QQq as the maximum value of $r_v$.
 The potential of the confined $\mathrm{Q\Bar{Q}}$ increases with distance, but when it rises to a certain value, string breaking occurs, exciting light quark and anti-quark from the vacuum, with quarks always remaining confined within a hadron.
 At high temperatures and rapidities, $\mathrm{Q\Bar{Q}}$ becomes deconfined, and the imaginary wall disappears.
 At this point, there is a maximum quark separation distance.
 When this distance is exceeded, the $\mathrm{Q\Bar{Q}}$ no longer forms a U-shaped string configuration but instead consists of two straight string segments extending from the boundary to the horizon \cite{Finazzo:2014rca}.